chloegdt/Case_Studies_of_Causal_Discovery_from_IT_Monitoring_Time_Series/ReadMe.md

 - ```--help```   show the usage and available options

 > Note: if a dataset is provided for Ingestion, it will be ignored
+> Note2: the filename must not begin with two hyphens (--)
 ____________________________________________
 ## Data